timetoseek/pgptool/README.md

 The PGP software which currently exists doesn't seem to support this use-case in a user-friendly way.
 It requires to perform many manual operations which is quite annoying.
 Software is supposed to automate things and not the other way around.

-This application requires a minimal number of user actions.
+This application requires a minimal number of user actions, and user doesn't need admin rights on their PC to run the Java version.

 Application home page: